 In particular, forecasting our future results of operations can be challenging because our net revenue depends in part on our Customers' end users, and our transaction mix adds further complexity.
-Our transaction mix refers to the proportion of signature debit versus Personal Identification Number, or PIN, debit transactions and consumer versus commercial transactions that make up our TPV.
+Our transaction mix refers to the proportion of signature debit versus PIN debit transactions and consumer versus commercial transactions that make up our TPV.
 In general, transactions that require a signature of the cardholder generate higher percentage-based Interchange Fees, while transactions that require a PIN generate lower percentage-based Interchange Fees.
 Accordingly, we may be unable to prepare accurate internal financial forecasts, and our results of operations in future reporting periods may differ materially from our estimates and forecasts or the expectations of investors or analysts, causing our business to suffer and our Class A common stock trading price to decline.

-We have a history of net losses, we anticipate increasing operating expenses in the future, and we may not be able to achieve and maintain profitability.
+We have a history of net losses, we anticipate increasing operating expenses in the future, and we may not be able to achieve profitability.

-We have incurred significant net losses since our inception, including net losses of \$68.6 million and \$7.1 million for the three months ended June 30, 2021 and 2020, respectively, and net losses of \$81.4 million and \$21.6 million for the six months ended June 30, 2021 and 2020, respectively.
-We expect to continue to incur net losses for the foreseeable future and we may not achieve or maintain profitability in the future.
-Because the market for our Platform, products, and services is evolving, it is difficult for us to predict our future results of operations or the limits of our market opportunity.
-We expect our operating expenses to significantly increase over the next several years as we hire additional personnel, expand our operations and infrastructure, both domestically and internationally, continue to enhance our Platform and develop and expand its capabilities, expand our products and services, and expand and improve our application programming interface, or API.
+We have incurred significant net losses since our inception, including net losses of \$163.9 million, \$47.7 million and \$122.3 million for the twelve months ended December 31, 2021, 2020 and 2019, respectively, and \$60.6 million and \$12.8 million for the three months ended March 31, 2022 and 2021, respectively.
+We expect to continue to incur net losses for the foreseeable future and we may not achieve profitability in the future.
+Because the market for our Platform, products, and services is evolving, it is difficult for us to predict our results of operations or our market opportunity.
+We expect our operating expenses to continue to increase over the next several years as we hire additional personnel, adjust compensation packages to hire new or retain employees in an increasingly competitive job market, expand our operations and infrastructure, both domestically and internationally, continue to enhance our Platform and develop and expand its capabilities, expand our products and services, and expand and improve our APIs.
 These initiatives may be more costly than we expect and may not result in increased net revenue.
-In addition, as a public company, we have incurred, and we will continue to incur, additional significant legal, accounting, and other expenses that we did not incur as a private company.
-Any failure to increase our net revenue sufficiently to keep pace with our initiatives, investments, and other expenses could prevent us from achieving or maintaining profitability or positive cash flow on a consistent basis in future periods.
-If we fail to achieve or maintain profitability, our business, results of operations, and financial condition could be adversely affected.
+In addition, as a public company, we have incurred, and we will continue to incur, additional significant legal, insurance, accounting, and other expenses that we did not incur as a private company.
+Any failure to increase our net revenue sufficiently to keep pace with the increases in expenses resulting from these initiatives, investments, and other activities could prevent us from achieving or maintaining profitability or positive cash flow on a consistent basis in future periods.
+If we fail to achieve achieve or sustain profitability, our business, results of operations, and financial condition could be adversely affected.
 We cannot assure you that we will ever achieve or sustain profitability and may continue to incur significant losses going forward.
 Any failure by us to achieve or sustain profitability on a consistent basis could cause the value of our Class A common stock to decline.